amient/affinity/README.md

 ## Keyspaces
         affinity.keyspace [<ID>] (-)
         affinity.keyspace.<ID>.class [FQN] (!)
 Implementation of core.actor.Partition of whose instances is the Keyspace composed affinity.keyspace.<ID>.num.partitions [INT] (!)
-Total number of partitions in the Keyspace affinity.keyspace.<ID>.state [<ID>] (-)                                                 Keyspace may have any number of States, each identified by its ID - each state within a Keyspace is co-partitioned identically affinity.keyspace.<ID>.state.<ID>.external [TRUE|FALSE] (false)                         If the state is attached to a data stream which is populated and partitioned by an external process - external state becomes readonly affinity.keyspace.<ID>.state.<ID>.lock.timeout.ms [INT] (10000)                         When per-row locking is used, this time-out specifies how long a lock can be held by a single thread affinity.keyspace.<ID>.state.<ID>.memstore.class [FQN] (!)
-Implementation of storage.MemStore that will be used for lookups affinity.keyspace.<ID>.state.<ID>.memstore.data.dir [FILE-PATH] (-)                     Local path where data of this MemStore will be kept - this setting will be derived from the node.data.dir if not set affinity.keyspace.<ID>.state.<ID>.memstore.key.prefix.size [INT] (-)                    Number of head bytes, used for optimized range lookups - this setting will be automatically generated for AvroRecord classes which declare Fixed fields affinity.keyspace.<ID>.state.<ID>.min.timestamp.ms [LONG] (0)                           Any records with timestamp lower than this value will be immediately dropped affinity.keyspace.<ID>.state.<ID>.storage.class [FQN] (-)                               Implementation of storage.LogStorage which will be used for persistence affinity.keyspace.<ID>.state.<ID>.storage.commit.interval.ms [LONG] (5000)              Frequency at which consumed records will be committed to the log storage backend affinity.keyspace.<ID>.state.<ID>.storage.commit.timeout.ms [LONG] (30000)              Number of milliseconds after which a commit is considered failed affinity.keyspace.<ID>.state.<ID>.storage.min.timestamp.ms [LONG] (0)                   Any records with timestamp lower than this value will be immediately dropped - if not set, this settings will be derived from the owning state, if any. affinity.keyspace.<ID>.state.<ID>.ttl.sec [INT] (-1)                                    Per-record expiration which will based off event-time if the data class implements EventTime trait
+Total number of partitions in the Keyspace affinity.keyspace.<ID>.state [<ID>] (-)                                                 Keyspace may have any number of States, each identified by its ID - each state within a Keyspace is co-partitioned identically affinity.keyspace.<ID>.state.<ID>.external [TRUE|FALSE] (false)                         If the state is attached to a data stream which is populated and partitioned by an external process - external state becomes readonly.
+Number of partitions will be also detected from the underlying storage log. affinity.keyspace.<ID>.state.<ID>.lock.timeout.ms [LONG] (10000)                        How long a lock can be held by a single thread before throwing a TimeoutException affinity.keyspace.<ID>.state.<ID>.memstore.class [FQN] (!)
+Implementation of storage.MemStore that will be used for lookups affinity.keyspace.<ID>.state.<ID>.memstore.data.dir [FILE-PATH] (-)                     Local path where data of this MemStore will be kept - this setting will be derived from the node.data.dir if not set affinity.keyspace.<ID>.state.<ID>.memstore.key.prefix.size [INT] (-)                    Number of head bytes, used for optimized range lookups - this setting will be automatically generated for AvroRecord classes which declare Fixed fields affinity.keyspace.<ID>.state.<ID>.min.timestamp.ms [LONG] (0)                           Any records with timestamp lower than this value will be immediately dropped affinity.keyspace.<ID>.state.<ID>.partitions [INT] (-)                                  Number of partitions (this setting cannot be applied to state stores defined within a Keyspace) affinity.keyspace.<ID>.state.<ID>.storage.class [FQN] (-)                               Implementation of storage.LogStorage which will be used for persistence affinity.keyspace.<ID>.state.<ID>.storage.commit.interval.ms [LONG] (5000)              Frequency at which consumed records will be committed to the log storage backend affinity.keyspace.<ID>.state.<ID>.storage.commit.timeout.ms [LONG] (30000)              Number of milliseconds after which a commit is considered failed affinity.keyspace.<ID>.state.<ID>.storage.min.timestamp.ms [LONG] (0)                   Any records with timestamp lower than this value will be immediately dropped - if not set, this settings will be derived from the owning state, if any. affinity.keyspace.<ID>.state.<ID>.ttl.sec [INT] (-1)                                    Per-record expiration which will based off event-time if the data class implements EventTime trait affinity.keyspace.<ID>.state.<ID>.write.timeout.ms [LONG] (10000)                       How long can any of the write operation on a global store take before throwing a TimeoutException

 ### Keyspaces Storage(io.amient.affinity.kafka.KafkaLogStorage)
         affinity.keyspace.<ID>.state.<ID>.storage.kafka.bootstrap.servers [STRING] (!)          kafka connection string used for consumer and/or producer